hengtseChou/Taiwanese-ASR-with-ESPNET/README.md

 ### Configuration

-In task 1, we choose a **Branchformer** as encoder, and a **Transformer** as decoder.
-A Branchformer encoder can efficiently handles long audio sequences, which enables better feature extraction from audio signals.
+In task 1, we choose a **Branchformer** as the encoder, and a **Transformer** as the decoder.
+A branchformer encoder can efficiently handles long audio sequences, which enables better feature extraction from audio signals.
 On the other hand, a transformer decoder leverages language modeling capability for accurate transcription, and offers flexibility in modeling language and context.

-The training config is almost identical to `egs2/aishell/asr1/conf/tuning/train_asr_branchformer_e24_amp.yaml`, except `batch_bins` are modified as 3000000, to accomodate the memory limitation from graphic card.
+The training config is almost identical to `egs2/aishell/asr1/conf/tuning/train_asr_branchformer_e24_amp.yaml`, except `batch_bins` are modified as **3000000**, to accomodate the memory limitation from graphic card.

 **Adam** is adopted for the optimizer, with **warmuplr** as the learning rate scheduler.
 The initial learning rate is set by **1.0e-3**.

+In the run script, a data augmentation of **speed perturbation** is specified, and the token type is set as **char**.
+A character tokenizer operates at the character level and treats each character in the text as a seperate token, which is more suitable for Taiwanese language.

-Finally, a max number of epochs is set by 60, to prevent the training being too time-consuming.
+Finally, a maximum number of epochs is set by **60**, to prevent the training being too time-consuming.

 ### Training